European (ex UK) Sustainability

 Proxy voting by proposal category

-During the quarter there were 37 resolutions from five companies to vote on.
-On behalf of clients, we voted against two resolutions.
+During the quarter there were 196 resolutions from 9 companies to vote on.
+On behalf of clients, we voted against 4 resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.

-During the quarter, there were 475 resolutions from 27 companies to vote on.
-On behalf of clients, we voted against 14 resolutions.
+During the quarter there were 28 resolutions from two companies to vote on.
+On behalf of clients, we did not vote against any resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.